Thank You

 Ratio of Children to Seniors

 The ratio of children to seniors is one measure of the population dynamics of a region.
 A ratio of children to seniors below 1.0 suggests that the replacement rate to maintain steady population is not being met (before accounting for the effects of migration).
 However, a falling ratio can also indicate that as adults live longer into advanced age, seniors simply represent a larger share of the population compared to other age cohorts.
-The ratio of children to seniors has shown a downward trend from 2015 to 2018, though the ratio grew slightly in 2019.
-The statewide ratio has also seen a generally downward trend since 2015.
+The ratio of children to seniors has shown a downward trend from 2010 to 2019 in all analyzed areas but Luzerne County, which saw an increase from 2018 to 2019.
+By 2021, Luzerne and Lackawanna Counties saw modest increases while Wayne County saw a continued decline.
+The statewide ratio has declined since 2010.

 Lackawanna Ratio of Children to Seniors